Total Knee Replacement Surgery: Surgeon’s Skill Over Implant Design

 The study was presented recently at the annual meeting of the American Academy of Orthopaedic Surgeons.

 - “Surgeon’s Skill, Not Implant Design Key to Knee Replacement“, Feb.
 16, 2011

-- Snapping Ankle
+- Ankle Replacement Surgery

-- Choosing the Right Knee Support
+- Choosing The Right Knee Support